-By Joanna Ahern, Alumni Care Coordinator, Hanley Center at Origins
+By Joanna Ahern, Alumni Care Coordinator, Hanley Center

 Acceptance is a topic that is discussed a lot in the rooms.
 In sobriety, there is a need to accept others and certain situations as they are rather than I want them to be.
 Yet the idea of acceptance for oneself is often neglected or forgotten.